definitions

 A class defines a new reference type, instances of which are assignment compatible with its superclass type and any traits it implements.

 Instances of classes are created via a constructor expression, which consists of a type expression followed by a parenthesis delimited list of actual constructor arguments.
-For a class, the type expression is simply the class name, qualified with any namespaces if needed:
+For a class, the type expression is the class name, qualified with any namespaces if needed:

 Classes can only be defined at global scope.
 Classes can be generic, which will be covered later.
 Concrete class names should be in MACRO_CASE.
 Abstract class names should be in PascalCase.